LearnersGuild/cos/Dynamic_Tensions/Belonging.md

 ## Being Myself <--> Being in Relationship

 The Belonging Tension optimizes the energies between the individual and the community.
-We believe that human beings thrive when we are in the full expression of who we are while also being aware that we are a part of something greater than ourselves.
+We believe that human beings thrive when we feel comfortable being who we are while also being aware that we are a part of something greater than ourselves.

 ## Being Myself